ActualCassandra/UKDaysOfTheDefenders/README.md

 # UKDaysOfTheDefenders
-Welcome to the Github repository for the UK Security Partner event series - Days of the Defenders
+Welcome to the Github repository for the UK Security Partner event - Days of the Defenders.

-***Part 1 will be on 05-06 October 2022 in London!.
+***06-07 October 2022 at Microsoft's UK HQ - Thames Valley Park, Reading!.
 Running from 0900-1600 both days.***

 Over two days, Microsoft security architects will offer a fast-paced, demo-intensive experience designed to ground attendees in the latest Microsoft security tools.
 It will also equip you with the knowledge and tools to successfully have security discussions with your customers.